My third single, 'Drifting', is out now and I'm incredibly proud of it. Many thanks to my co-writer and producer of the track, Ben Matravers.

-My first ever music video, for my début single, 'Pourquoi', is out now.
+My first ever music video, for my début single, 'Pourquoi', is available on Youtube and can be played below.
 Thanks to RubixCube for the audio recording and to JKmedia for the videography.

-I'm a 16-year-old singer/songwriter/rapper from the Holme Wood estate in Bradford, West Yorkshire – a practising Christian with heritage from the Democratic Republic of Congo.
+I'm a 16-year-old singer-songwriter and rapper from the Holme Wood estate in Bradford, West Yorkshire – a practising Christian of Democratic Republic of Congo heritage.

 I've been writing songs and playing piano since I was a few years old and recently started composing and performing in a new way – experimenting with the fusion of Afrobeat rhythms, contemporary feminist lyrics, R’n’B vocals and rap.